canreves/dsaTermProjectFall25/README.md

 # The Cinematic Economy: Analyzing the Impact of Budget, Inflation, and Seasonality on Film Success

 ## **Project Overview**
-This project analyzes the key factors influencing a film's financial success and critical reception.
-While production budget is often seen as the primary driver of box office revenue, raw financial data can be misleading without economic context.
+This project aims to analyze the factors influencing a film's success, defined by commercial revenue (Box Office) and User Ratings.
+Instead of relying solely on raw budget numbers, this project will enhance the analysis by integrating economic context (Inflation Adjustment) and temporal factors (Seasonality/Holiday releases).

 **The goal of this project is to build a predictive model for Box Office Revenue** by moving beyond simple correlations.
 To achieve this, I will enrich a standard movie dataset with:
 1.  **Inflation Data:** Adjusting historical budgets to 2024 values to allow for fair comparison across decades.